How to Compare Two Excel Sheets and Highlight Differences: 7 Methods

 view side by side for different files

-Then, you will get the highlighted cells which show the different names of the salespersons.
+Get the highlighted cells that show the different names of the salespersons.

 view side by side for different files